 Before you go on the pumpkin soup diet for natural weight loss or a major antioxidant boost, there are a few things you should consider.
 First, alpha-carotene is fat-soluble.
 This means that your body can’t absorb it unless you consume it with fat.
-Bizarre as it seems, you’ll get more of the alpha-carotene effect eating pumpkin pie than you will get sipping the soup (unless you’re eating the version made with cream).
-But keep in mind that the pie usually contains lots and lots of sugar that more than counterbalances the antioxidant boost.
+Bizarre as it seems, you’ll get more of the alpha-carotene effect eating pumpkin pie than you will get sipping the soup (unless you add some fat).
+But keep in mind that the pie contains ingredients such as sugar that more than counterbalance the antioxidant boost.
 In any event, a little bit of healthy fat from a source like nuts or olive oil along with your vegetables will help the alpha-carotene metabolize.

 Incidentally, it’s important to remember this fact if you choose to get your alpha-carotene from supplements, such as Jon Barron’s Ultimate Antioxidant formula, you need to take them with meals.
 It also should be noted that if you take a carotene supplement, it has to be naturally sourced.
 Alpha carotene is usually found as part of a natural beta carotene complex, but is never found in synthetic isolates.
 And if you want to get your alpha-carotene from vegetables, lightly steaming them before ingestion seems to enhance the body’s ability to absorb the antioxidant content.